aulonvishesella/Serious-game-for-aphasia-rehabilitation-/README.md

   * <b>This involved</b>:
     * Using `CryptoStream` encrypts data written into the stream and decrypts data read from stream
     * Using `AES` encryption to encrypt player data when written to a file, as well as decrypting data being read from a file.
+    * `JsonUtility.ToJson` to serialize player data in a JSON format and stored in our file.